 Adopting the temperature and elevation of the high Himalayas takes some time.
 Take your pace and ascend slowly.
 Small symptoms will force you to abandon your trek.

 People from the trekking area prefer big groups to the free individual traveler.
 More groups make more profit.
-So, travel with groups.
+So, travel in groups.
 They may give some discounts as well.

 From mid-September to mid-November(Autumn season) and mid-March to mid-May(Spring season) is the high season in Nepal for trekking.
 The trekking trail is usually crowded with tourists.

 So, we recommend you trek in the off-season when there is no crowd.
-And when the tourist is less you can expect a bit cheaper room chargers.
+And when the tourist is fewer you can expect a bit cheaper room chargers.

 Nowadays there is a regular Bus/Jeep service to Lukla (Thamdanda; 4 to 5 hours walk to get to Lukla) also another option to save a huge amount of money.
-The cost of a Lukla flight is 200 USD for a single way; if you drive by Jeep then you will save 150 USD.
-A hundred USD will be enough for Kathmandu to Lukla and Back to Kathmandu by drive.
+The cost of a Lukla flight is 180 to 200 USD for a single way; if you drive by Jeep then you will save 130 to 150 USD.
+About a hundred USD will be enough for Kathmandu to Lukla and Back to Kathmandu by drive.
 For more details about Kathmandu to Lukla Drive by Jeep, you may go through the link.

 Read our 15 important tips you need to know before trekking to Mt Everest Base Camp for the successful and ultimate experience.